Goodbye to Romance (song): Background and lyrics

 "Goodbye to Romance" was the first track written for Blizzard of Ozz, and the first song that Osbourne and guitarist Randy Rhoads completed together.
-Osbourne has said that the song was his way of saying farewell to his former band Black Sabbath.
+Osbourne has said that the song was written as his farewell to his former band Black Sabbath.

 The lyrics of "Goodbye to Romance" express mourning over a love being lost.
 Though the song's initial verses communicate the sorrow of the protagonist, the third verse onward sees the protagonist speaking of leaving their past behind, and looking optimistically towards their future.

 Composition and arrangement

 Rhoads's chord progressions in "Goodbye to Romance" have been classified as an adaptation of the progressions found in Pachelbel's Canon (also known as the Canon in D) by Baroque composer Johann Pachelbel.
 Author Gareth Heritage identifies the introductory guitar motif in "Goodbye to Romance" as "closely [resembling] the first motivic development" of Pachelbel's Canon, and points to the similarities between "the stepwise melodic contour and accompanying bass countermelody" in both compositions.
 The countermelody in "Goodbye of Romance" contains the same notes as the countermelody in Pachelbel's Canon, in the form of four descending bass guitar minims rather than four descending violin crotchets.

-Heritage also writes that both Pachelbel's Canon and "Goodbye to Romance" utilize a progression of eight chords in D major, though the former "has a stronger sense of being in major key [...] whereas the tonality for 'Goodbye to Romance' is stylistically nuanced to reflect the melancholic qualities of a rock ballad."
+Heritage also writes that both Pachelbel's Canon and "Goodbye to Romance" use a progression of eight chords in D major, though the former "has a stronger sense of being in major key [...] whereas the tonality for 'Goodbye to Romance' is stylistically nuanced to reflect the melancholic qualities of a rock ballad."
 The harmony of "Goodbye to Romance" features slight deviations from that of Pachelbel's Canon, including "modifying the I-V (D-A) chord change in bars 1 and 2 with an I-iii (D F#m) chord change in bars 1 and 2 of the verse", with the resulting effect, Heritage argues, better suits "the melancholic subtext of the accompanying lyrics."
 The outro melody of "Goodbye to Romance" features a fanfare-style motif played using a synthesized trumpet.